Aksh1taJain/algorealm-prototype/README.md

-algorealm idea in early stages
+Algorealm idea in early stages. </br>
 I'll update the world map with this later